 Where a child is identified as having SEND, we work in partnership with parents to establish the support the child needs.
-Action Review Records are completed in Early Years in consultation with the child's parents or carers.
+Inclusion wheels are completed in Early Years in consultation with the child's parents or carers.
 Interventions and 1:1 or small group support are put in place throughout the school, as deemed necessary.
 We have a broad and experienced team of teaching assistants who liaise with each other on how to best meet the needs of individual children.
-Children's progress is discussed formally during SEND parent consultations three times per year.
+Children's progress is discussed formally at parent's evenings in October and February and/or during SEND parent consultations three times per year.